 The learner will:

-- compare the meaning of impartial with the meaning of fair in two sports examples.
+- compare the meaning of impartial with the meaning of fair.

-Ask the students if a high school football coach has to be impartial about playing time during a game.
-Discuss why this is different.
-Does fairness mean the same thing as equal [same amount or number as another] in this case?
-The expectation of the players is the coach will play the players strategically to win, not togive all players equal time.
+The expectation is the coach will play the players strategically to win, not to give all players equal time.
 Discuss how the football coach can be fair and impartial in other ways.
 Example: The coach may be fair by looking at their skills and strengths, not unrelated factors (like skin color, wealth, friendships, or bribes).

 Strand PHIL.I Definitions of Philanthropy